 Each aid recipient’s record will be evaluated at the end of the spring semester to determine that the student is meeting the standards described above.
 If the student has reached the maximum number of scheduled hours without earning the degree, the student must be excluded from further participation in federal financial aid programs.

-Federal regulations require that these standards apply to all students, even to first-time aid applicants who have previously enrolled at The Sage Colleges, or to those who have not been formally placed on probation.
+Federal regulations require that these standards apply to all students, even to first-time aid applicants who have previously enrolled at Russell Sage College, or to those who have not been formally placed on probation.

 The Financial Aid Office will review the records of students who are on financial aid probation at the end of the semester they are placed on probation.
 If the student does not meet the terms of the probation, the student will forfeit eligibility for all federal and institutional financial aid programs.

 If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
-This is done by enrolling at The Sage Colleges at your own expense – without financial assistance — and meeting The Sage Colleges satisfactory academic progress guidelines.
+This is done by enrolling at Sage at your own expense – without financial assistance — and meeting Sage’s satisfactory academic progress guidelines.

 All F Grades or Zero GPA

-Students receiving all F grades or having a zero GPA in one semester will have their status automatically moved to Unsatisfactory Academic Progress (USAP) and will not be eligible for federal or institutional financial aid regardless of meeting all other SAP requirements.
+Students receiving all F grades in one semester may have their status automatically moved to Unsatisfactory Academic Progress (USAP) and may not be eligible for federal or institutional financial aid.
+Depending on when the all F grades occurred, students who are meeting other SAP requirements may continue to receive financial aid.
 Until the student is making satisfactory academic progress, he/she is responsible for all charges due to the college.